DecodeGenetics/graphtyper-pipelines/README.md

+***NOTICE: These pipelines scripts have been deprecated.
+Use "graphtyper genotype" or "graphtyper genotype_sv" instead!***

 # Graphtyper pipelines
-This repository has the recommended pipeline scripts to use for Graphtyper.
+This repository has pipeline scripts for **older** versions of Graphtyper (pre v2.1).
+They are only here for reproducability of older genotyping runs and since a few publications have references to them.
 The scripts depends on the following tools:
  - Graphtyper
  - GNU parallel
  - samtools